Useful Mobile Apps in Nepal for Travelers

 Public Bus Route Planner

-Getting around Kathmandu by public bus can seem a bit chaotic.
-I usually recommend taking the public bus only if you are staying in Kathmandu for a longer period of time.
+Getting around Kathmandu by public bus can seem a bit chaotic at first.
+I usually recommend taking the public bus only if you are staying in Kathmandu for a long period of time.

 If you are just in Kathmandu for a couple of days, using taxi apps like Pathao will save you time and having to bargain for taxi prices.